 Eye exams keep your eyes healthy and your vision sharp.
 But for many people, money can be an unfortunate roadblock to regular eye care.

-According to the CDC, most adults who don’t schedule eye care appointments are either unaware of their importance or concerned about costs.
+According to the CDC, most adults who don’t schedule regular eye care appointments are either unaware of their importance or concerned about costs.
 And that’s fair!
 Eye exams can be expensive, especially if you don’t have financial support from vision insurance.